 Monitor delivery status

-Use the Webhook Notifications API to check delivery status and catch any notifications your endpoint may have missed:Handle downtime gracefully
+Use the Webhook Notifications API to check delivery status and catch any notifications your endpoint may have missed:Test with the Trigger endpoint

 Keep your webhook active